DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-feel familiar with this Databank?
+feel familiar with this TI-3400 EUROPA Databank?
 It is nothing else than the electronics of

-Info Bank in the housing of the Europa
+Info Bank stuffed into the housing of the EUROPA

 10 calculator.
 It stores 125 names and numbers in a